Floer homotopy theory and degenerate Lagrangian intersections: Introduction

-If our Lagrangian pair actually satisfies Assumption \ref{assu:overview}, then we may use the Lagrangian PSS isomorphism to identify the Lagrangian Floer homology of $(L_0,L_1)$ and the singular homology of $L_i$.
-Using this, the quantum cap-length estimate will reduce to the cup-length estimate in Theorem \ref{thm:cuplength}.
+\begin{rem} If $(L_0,L_1)$ actually satisfies Assumption \ref{assu:overview}, then we may use the Lagrangian PSS isomorphism to identify $HF(L_0,L_1;\bbZ/2)$ and $H_*(L_i;\bbZ/2)$.
+The upshot is that the quantum cap-length estimate will reduce to Hofer-Floer's cup-length estimate. \end{rem}